Re-established Interests- Amateur radio

 I am sorry to have to be the one to tell you.

 They are taking down the pecan now.
-At least you are not here to see it go, but you will no doubt see the end of it.
+At least you are not here to see it go, but you will no doubt see its end.

 It was the poplar they destroyed earlier.
 Now the hawks will have no home to come back to.